rekalogika/rekalogika.dev/docs/collections/02-implementations/03-repository.md

 title: Repository
 ---

-Implementation of the repository pattern.
+An implementation of the repository pattern.
 This is an alternative to Doctrine's standard `EntityRepository`.
 Unlike Doctrine's, our repository implements `Collection` interface, so you can work with the repository like any other implementation of `Collection`.

 ## Installation